Mr-Tome/cpp-config-ini/README.md

 ## Cleaning Up

 If you wish to clean all items configured by the ./configure script, you can perform a clean operation.
-This is useful for resetting the project setup to its initial state:
+This is useful for resetting the machines state to its initial state:

-	- ./configure clean
+	./configure clean

 This command will remove any files or configurations that were set up during the `./configure` process, allowing you to start fresh.